 - Be careful when using gas-powered tools and equipment inside rooms.

 - Wear a mask when using products that contain methylene chloride.

-- Do not leave a gasoline-powered motor running in a garage, for example, motorbikes, cars, or lawn mowers.
+- Do not leave a gasoline-powered motor — such as a motorbike, car, or lawn mower — running in a garage.

 - Do not use charcoal on an indoor barbecue.

 - Service the exhaust pipe in a motor vehicle every year.

 - If the tailgate of a vehicle is open and the engine is running, open the doors and windows too.

 CO is an odorless, tasteless gas.
 However, exposure to it in high amounts or over prolonged periods can result in poisoning.

 The most common symptom of CO poisoning is a tension-like headache.
 Severe exposure can result in brain and heart damage and can be fatal.

 The first line of treatment for CO poisoning is removing the affected person from the area of exposure.
 Medical professionals may wish to administer 100% oxygen via a mask or recommend HBOT.